prannoymulmi/Smart-Vehicle-Server-Simulator/README.md

 ### Passwordless Authentication Analysis
 ### Generated private and public keys for passwordless authentication
 To carry out passwordless authentication a symmetric key-based protocol (public and private key) is used for a passwordless authentication.
-This symmetric authentication (passwordless) method is straightforward and resilient to many known attacks like Man-in-the-Middle and brute-force attacks (Bruce, N. and Lee, H.J., 2014).
+This asymmetric authentication (passwordless) method is straightforward and resilient to many known attacks like Man-in-the-Middle and brute-force attacks (Bruce, N. and Lee, H.J., 2014).
 This method provides a simple authentication method, which would be feasible for most low-resourced IoT devices.

 ````bash